AwsGeek/aws-services-scraper/README.md

   lambda-bucket - is used by cloudformation as a staging area for the lambda function stack-name - is the name you'd like to use for the cloudformation stack
 ```

+NOTE: Because of circular dependencies between the S3 bucket, IAM permissions, and the Lambda function, the stack needs to be built in 2 steps.
+In step 1, remove the S3 bucket trigger from the bucket definition in template.yaml and build.
+In step 2, replace the S3 bucket trigger and rebuild.